 A few hydrogen-powered vehicles are on the road today, but it will be some time before you can walk into your local car dealer and drive away in one.
-Today 63 hydrogen fuel stations are operating in 13 states and the District of Columbia.
+Today 59 hydrogen fuel stations are operating, with most in California and one in Hawaii.
 Not all of these stations are open to the public.
-With 46 stations (41 open to the public), California has 73 percent of the nation's hydrogen fuel stations.

 Can you imagine how huge the task would be to quickly change the gasoline-powered transportation system we have today?
 Just think of the thousands of filling stations across the country and the production and distribution systems that serve them.
-Change will come slowly to this industry, but hydrogen is a versatile fuel; it can be used in many ways.
+Change will come slowly to this industry, but hydrogen is a versatile fuel and can be used in many ways.

 Fuel cells (batteries) provide another use option, just as they were utilized by NASA.
 Fuel cells basically reverse electrolysis-hydrogen and oxygen are combined to produce electricity.
-Hydrogen fuel cells are very efficient and produce only water as a by-product, but they are expensive to build.
+Hydrogen fuel cells are very efficient and produce only water as a byproduct, but they are expensive to build.

-With technological advances, small fuel cells could someday power electric vehicles and larger fuel cells could provide electricity in remote areas.
+With technological advances, small fuel cells could someday power electric vehicles, and larger fuel cells could provide electricity in remote areas.
 Because of the cost, hydrogen will not produce electricity on a wide scale in the near future.
 It may, though, be added to natural gas to reduce emissions from existing power plants.